geudde/attic-chest/pages/03.season-2/04.meeting-23/07.favour/docs.md

 And interlace their slender stems,
 To form a Crown of nature’s gems.”

-1st Fairy: The Primrose fairy Queen I bear,
+1st Fairy:&emsp;The Primrose fairy Queen I bear,
-&emsp;Eldest Daughter of the Year.
+&emsp;&emsp;Eldest Daughter of the Year.

-Queen: Swet flow’r welcome take thy place
+Queen:&emsp;Swet flow’r welcome take thy place
-&emsp;Emblem meet of youthful grace.
+&emsp;&emsp;Emblem meet of youthful grace.

-2nd Fairy: I the purple Violet bring,
+2nd Fairy:&emsp;I the purple Violet bring,
-&emsp;Sweetest produce of the spring.
+&emsp;&emsp;Sweetest produce of the spring.

-Queen: And the type of modest worth,
+Queen:&emsp;And the type of modest worth,
-&emsp;Oft o’erlook’d by sons of *Earth.*
+&emsp;&emsp;Oft o’erlook’d by sons of *Earth.*

-3rd Fairy: Half conceal’d in grassy bed,
+3rd Fairy:&emsp;Half conceal’d in grassy bed,
-&emsp;Bending low her pensive Head,
+&emsp;&emsp;Bending low her pensive Head,
-&emsp;The gentle snowdrop I descry’d,
+&emsp;&emsp;The gentle snowdrop I descry’d,
-&emsp;Methought she was the vi’lets bride.
+&emsp;&emsp;Methought she was the vi’lets bride.

-4th Fairy: I down in yonder dell espied,
+4th Fairy:&emsp;I down in yonder dell espied,
-&emsp;This pretty thing a brook beside.
+&emsp;&emsp;This pretty thing a brook beside.

-Queen: The Lily of the Valley named
+Queen:&emsp;The Lily of the Valley named
-&emsp;And for its simple beauty fam’d.
+&emsp;&emsp;And for its simple beauty fam’d.

-5th Fairy: I the Chaplet to adorn,
+5th Fairy:&emsp;I the Chaplet to adorn,
-&emsp;Snatch’d this blossom from the Thorn.
+&emsp;&emsp;Snatch’d this blossom from the Thorn.

-Queen: Pretty blossom, May’s sweet Child,
+Queen:&emsp;Pretty blossom, May’s sweet Child,
-&emsp;Nurs’d amid the Woodlands wild.
+&emsp;&emsp;Nurs’d amid the Woodlands wild.

-6th Fairy: This Starlike form of scent divine,
+6th Fairy:&emsp;This Starlike form of scent divine,
-&emsp;Is call’d by Mortals, Jassamine.
+&emsp;&emsp;Is call’d by Mortals, Jassamine.

-Queen: Its dark green foliage pearly flowers,
+Queen:&emsp;Its dark green foliage pearly flowers,
-&emsp;Declare it fit for fairy Bowers.
+&emsp;&emsp;Declare it fit for fairy Bowers.

-Queen: Whence comest thou, with flow’r so tall?
+Queen:&emsp;Whence comest thou, with flow’r so tall?

-7th Fairy: Oh Queen I’ve been to stately Hall,
+7th Fairy:&emsp;Oh Queen I’ve been to stately Hall,
-&emsp;And pluck’d the finest flow’r of all.
+&emsp;&emsp;And pluck’d the finest flow’r of all.

-Queen: The Crown Imperial simple elf,
+Queen:&emsp;The Crown Imperial simple elf,
-&emsp;Nay keep the gaudy thing yourself,
+&emsp;&emsp;Nay keep the gaudy thing yourself,
-&emsp;A choice so vain your folly tells,
+&emsp;&emsp;A choice so vain your folly tells,
-&emsp;E’en wear it for a Cap & Bells.
+&emsp;&emsp;E’en wear it for a Cap & Bells.

 Impatient now the little troop,
 Press forward in a fragrant group,